An Interview with Jacek Pinski, MD, PhD

 Beyond all the tools we currently have at our disposal.
 It’s been decades since doctors and scientists believed in a magic bullet that would obliterate cancer.
 We’ve known for a long time that we need an arsenal of weapons to fight the disease, each intended to serve a unique purpose, at a particular time, for specific patients.

 Besides, when we talk about chemotherapy, what are we really talking about?
-Many times we’re talking about plant extracts, man-made recreations of substances originally extracted from plants.
-So when we debate the tension between so-called chemotherapeutic agents on the one hand and all-natural products on the other hand—the enormous divide appears more imaginary than real.
-The true distance between them isn’t so big after all.
+Many times we’re talking about plant extracts, manmade facsimiles of substances originally extracted from plants.
+So when we debate the tension between so-called chemotherapeutic agents on the one hand and all-natural products on the other hand— the enormous divide appears more imaginary than real.

-But wouldn’t you expect most oncologists to doubt the benefits of a dietary supplement in preventing or managing prostate cancer?
+But wouldn’t most oncologists doubt the benefits of a dietary supplement in preventing or managing prostate cancer?

 No, not those who stay informed and open to new findings.
 Personally, I don’t see that there’s divisionary thinking between physicians who work in the field of cancer and the researchers who study natural products or the effects of natural products.
 It’s all part of research.
 It’s all part of what we’re all trying to do: stop men from dying.